 Key takeaways

-- The RBA has been cutting the cash rate in 2025, which means variable home loan interest rates have been falling.
+- The RBA has increased the cash rate in February 2026, which means variable home loan interest rates will start rising.

-- If you're on a variable rate home loan you can use Finder's calculator to see how much your repayments will fall by.
+- If you're on a variable rate home loan you can use Finder's calculator to see how much your repayments will increase by.

 Enter the following details into the calculator (or estimate them if you don't know):